 We now cluster counties in the state of California via observed temperatures.
+California contains both the highest and lowest elevations in the contiguous United States.
+Its coastal proximity to the Pacific Ocean, neighboring desert environments, and broad latitudinal span lead to significant temperature heterogeneity, making clustering counties in California an interesting yet challenging problem.
 There are $N = 58$ counties in the state, all of which report data.
-Monthly average temperatures over the 14-year period January 2011 - December 2024 are studied.
-The data come from the National Centers for Environmental Information (download details are listed below).
-Recent clusterings (by station, not county) of California climate appear in \cite{abatzoglou2009classification}.
-While we examine the 14 year record to reduce impact of trends on results, California climate trend studies appear in \cite{ladochy2007recent} and \cite{walton2018assessment}.
+Monthly average temperatures over the $14$-year period January 2011 - December 2024 are studied with $n=168$.
+The data come from the National Centers for Environmental Information.

-A network with 58 nodes representing all counties was generated; two counties are connected by an edge if they share some common border.
-The goal here is to utilize both spatial proximity of the counties and their temperature series to identify useful climate regions within the state.
-Some pre-processing was implemented to obtain stationary series.
-Specifically, with $\{ Y_t \}_{t=1}^n$ denoting a county monthly series, we convert to a standardized measurement by examining
+A network with $58$ nodes representing all counties was generated; two counties are connected by an edge if they share common border.
+The goal here is to utilize both spatial proximity of the counties and their temperatures to identify useful climate regions within the state.
+In this analysis, the latent dimension $d$ is taken as three.
+Sensitivity analyses from the simulation study in the Appendix suggest that this choice is adequate.
+Five competitors methods from simulation study and three neural network based methods, Spatio-Temporal Deep Graph Infomax (STDGI) \citep{opolka2019spatio}, Deep Modularity Networks (DMoN) \citep{JMLR:v24:20-998}, and Spatio-Temporal Graph Convolutional Networks (STGCN) \citep{yu2018spatio}, are evaluated.
+Figure \ref{fig_experiment_CA} displays the results from the proposed and competitor methods.
+Ten clusters were selected by silhouette scores.
+Detailed results for eight competitors are discussed in Appendix \ref{appendix_additional_result}.